Lariw/Lariw/README.md

 ### Hi there 👋

-I'm Kamil Hajdula, a QA Automation Tester with a passion for ensuring software quality through automated testing.
+I'm a QA Automation Tester with a passion for ensuring software quality through automated testing.
 Below you'll find some information about me.

 ## About Me